bagder/uncurled/life/stay-sane.md

 ## Aggressive users

 The code is provided as-is without any warranty.
-Even the people who are loudest, shouts the most or use the foulest language know this.
+Even the people who are loudest, shout the most or use the foulest language know this.
 Users who cannot follow the code of conduct should be banned and ignored at once.
 For users who are annoying but not over the line bad, I try hard to extract their actual technical arguments in my mind and talk about those without being